Server data from the Official MCP Registry

 bsp(agent_id, block, spindle, pscale_attention,

 Read when content and new_lock are both omitted.
 Write when content is provided.
-Set or rotate a lock when new_lock is provided (ordinary blocks only — sed:/grain: handle locking through their own lifecycle tools).
+Set, rotate, or relinquish a lock when new_lock is provided (ordinary blocks only — sed:/grain: handle locking through their own lifecycle). append: true asks the beach to allocate the next free slot atomically and supernest when the ladder fills — accumulators (marks, histories, pools, grain sides) are grown this way, never by a client-computed slot.

 | Relation | Shape | Read returns | Write payload |